ericayen/March-2024-Hackathon/readme.md

 ### Features

-Users can interest with the website by hovering over the image to display information about the photo, and refresh the advice with a button click, creating a simple yet engaging experience.
+Users can interact with the website by hovering over the image to display information about the photo, and refresh the advice with a button click, creating a simple yet engaging experience.
 The site also features responsive design, so it maintains a consistent appearance across different device sizes.

 ### Tech Stack & APIs

-HTML
+HTML,
-CSS/SASS
+CSS/SASS,
 Javascript

 NASA API: https://api.nasa.gov/